China–Vietnam border: Modern era

+The two countries attempted a first round of negotiations to resolve land border issues, but were not successful.
+A second round of negotiations in August 1978 was also unsuccessful because of the Youyi Pass Incident in which the Vietnamese army and police expelled 2,500 refugees across the border into China.
+Vietnamese authorities beat and stabbed refugees during the incident, including 9 Chinese civilian border workers.
+Following this event, Vietnam occupied the Pu Nian Ling area, which China also claimed.

+The final straw came after Vietnam invaded Cambodia and removed the Chinese-backed Khmer Rouge government of Democratic Kampuchea in 1978.
+The following year the brief Sino-Vietnamese War broke out along the border; though China withdrew after only three weeks it remained in occupation of small strategic areas along the frontier, and low-level skirmishes along the border continued throughout the 1980s.

-In 1990 Vietnam withdrew from Cambodia, ending one of the major points of contention between China and Vietnam, and relations were normalised in November 1991.
+In 1990, Vietnam withdrew from Cambodia, ending one of the major points of contention between China and Vietnam, and relations were normalised in November 1991.
 In October 1992 the two countries began work on resolving outstanding territorial issues.
 Both sides accepted the validity of the 1887 and 1895 lines, and a final boundary treaty was then signed on 30 December 1999.
 The treaty was ratified the following year, and full demarcation then began, which was completed in 2008.
 Out of a disputed territory of 227 km2 (87.6 mi2), China acquired 114 km2 (44 mi2) and Vietnam acquired 113 km2 (43.6 mi2).
 In 2000 an agreement on the maritime boundary in the Gulf of Tonkin was agreed, however disputes persist over islands in the South China Sea.
 Neither of the agreements signed by the two parties are recognized by the Republic of China on Taiwan and continues to claim the territory, as reflected in its official maps.

+In 2022, China is constructed barriers along its 1,297-kilometer southern land border with Vietnam, including a 12-foot-high fence designed to restrict cross-border movement.